-Port Riga (Latvia) is located on Daugava River, approx 15 km / 10 ml from Baltic Sea (Gulf of Riga).
+Port Riga (Latvia) is located on Daugava River, approx 15 km (10 ml) from Baltic Sea (Gulf of Riga).
 The city has population around 650,000 (metro over 1 million), and in 2016 was visited by over 2,3 million tourists.

-In 2017, the cruise port handled a total of 86 ship calls and almost 90,000 passengers.
+In 2017, the cruise port handled a total of 86 ship calls and nearly 90,000 passengers.
 As of March 2018, the port had scheduled 91 cruise ship calls, including 6 maiden calls.
 In season 2018 were handled over 75,000 cruise tourists.
 Port Riga plans to increase its annual cruise shipping traffic to over 160,000 passengers by year 2030.

 In January 2018, Freeport Riga Authority started works on creating the port's development plan for the period 2020-2030.
 It includes development trends, infrastructural improvements, developing new logistics routes, sustainable environmental policy.
 The new port development plan was scheduled for completion by the end of 2018.